LLM Commit Messages

 wt merge

-Squashes all changes (uncommitted + existing commits) into one commit with an LLM-generated message, then merges to main:
+Squashes all changes (uncommitted + existing commits) into one commit with an LLM-generated message, then merges to the default branch:

 $ wt merge